Sukaina1/Self-Analysis-COVID-19-Test-Software/README.md

 **Project Description:**

 The project is based upon binary-tree data structure.
 The project was built using Python.
 In this program, the user is asked some questions, which the user has to answer.
-After that, a conclusion is made and displayed based uponthe answers.
+After that, a conclusion is made and displayed based upon the answers.
 And a report is displayed.

 **Project Features:**